willcl-ark/bitcoin/test/functional/README.md

 #### Coverage

-Assuming the build directory is `build`, running `build/test/functional/test_runner.py` with the `--coverage` argument tracks which RPCs are called by the tests and prints a report of uncovered RPCs in the summary.
-This can be used (along with the `--extended` argument) to find out which RPCs we don't have test cases for.
+Assuming the build directory is `build`, configure with `-DBITCOIN_FUNCTIONAL_TEST_ARGS=--coverage` and run `ctest --test-dir build -R '^functional\.'` to track which RPCs are called by the tests.
+This prints a report of uncovered RPCs from the coverage collector after the tests run.

 #### Style guidelines